euler-xyz/evk-periphery/docs/swaps.md

   If at the time the swap is executed, the swapper contract holds more funds than necessary to repay to the target debt, the swap is not carried out, but instead the debt is repaid and any surplus of the output token is deposited for the account in the liability vault.
 This allows combined swaps to safely target high ratios of exact input swaps vs exact output remainders.
 The exact input swap doesn't know the exact amount of output that will be received and it can 'over-swap' more than is necessary to repay the debt.
 Because the surplus doesn't revert the transaction, high ratios of better priced exact input swaps can be targeted by the UI.

-  Finally, and similarly to exact output, any unused input will be redeposited for the account.
+  Finally, and similarly to exact output, any unused input will be redeposited for the `accountIn`.

 ### Handlers